-A rapid strep test involves swabbing the throat to check for the presence of group A Streptococcus bacteria, which can cause Strep Throat and other medical issues (including scarlet fever, pneumonia and heart problems).
+A rapid strep test involves swabbing the throat to check for the presence of group A Streptococcus bacteria, which can cause strep throat and other medical issues (including scarlet fever, pneumonia and heart problems).
 Within minutes, you can know if your sore throat is caused by bacteria, which requires antibiotics for treatment.
+If you are unsure what symptoms to look for in determining whether you may have strep throat, click here to learn more!

 A rapid strep test is an antigen detection test, meaning the test is checking for the concentration of bacteria in the sample.
-This method is widely used in doctor offices, clinics, urgent cares, and emergency departments and now is available to use at home!
+This method is widely used in doctor offices, clinics, urgent-cares, and emergency departments, and these tests are now available to use anywhere!
 Before the invention of the rapid strep test, a throat culture was the only way to know if your sore throat was caused by bacteria.
 The throat culture, however, takes 2 to 3 days to give results, whereas the rapid test gives you results in 5 minutes.

 Obtaining a Sample